micahblu/react-mentionable/README.md

-# React Mentions
+# React Mentionable

-React Mentions is a react component that allows for inlining mentions or tag labels in a text field.
+React Mentionable is a react component that allows for inlining mentions or tag labels in a text field.
 It supports multiple tags triggered by a configured trigger character. `onChange` will return an object with text and markup.

 ### Getting started
 ```